rcosnita/rdbms-reduce/README.md

 ## Use cases of this distributed approach
-### Test 1 - Retrieve the top 10 domains in alphabetical order
+### Test 1 - Retrieve the top n domains in alphabetical order

-I assume I have an application that needs to retrieve the first 10 domains belonging to a specified customer.
+I assume I have an application that needs to retrieve the first n domains belonging to a specified customer.
+You can easy see this use case by running: java -cp rdbms-reduce.jar com.rcosnita.experiments.rdbmsreduce.examples.TopDomains <account_id> <number_of_domains>